-- Remind members to renew at end of the bar year. - Remind non-renewals after dues are in. - Can you E-Blast the entire Bar? - 1 member drive blast/year to practice area and similar practice areas.
+- Remind members to renew at end of the bar year. - Remind non-renewals after dues are in - Now is a good time! - Can you E-Blast the entire Bar? - 1 membership drive blast per year to practice area and similar practice areas.